playframework/playframework/documentation/manual/working/commonGuide/filters/GzipEncoding.md

 ## Compression Level

-You can configure the compression level by using `play.fiilters.gzip.compressionLevel`.
+You can configure the compression level by using `play.filters.gzip.compressionLevel`.
 The values must be between `-1` and `9`, inclusive, and they follow the semantics defined by [``](https://docs.oracle.com/javase/8/docs/api/java/util/zip/Deflater.html).
 For example, the default configuration is `-1`, which is the [default compression level](https://docs.oracle.com/javase/8/docs/api/java/util/zip/Deflater.html#DEFAULT_COMPRESSION) and `9` is the [best compression](https://docs.oracle.com/javase/8/docs/api/java/util/zip/Deflater.html#BEST_COMPRESSION).
 For example:

 ```
 play.filters.gzip.compressionLevel = 9